 explore my world

-We have created an app called explore my world, which encourages your toddler and preschool child to engage his or her curiosity about their surrounding world.
-This easy-to-use app has both an intelligent camera and an intelligent microphone, which can be activated to view the written terms for your child’s surroundings and for the speech that they say or that they hear around them.
-The words are presented in a large and eye catching format to attract your child’s attention to the words and, therefore, create a more vivid experience, which will reinforce their learning to read the words.
+explore my world encourages toddlers and preschool children to engage their curiosity about their surrounding world.
+This easy-to-use app has both an intelligent camera and an intelligent microphone, which can be activated to view the written words for your child’s surroundings and for the speech that they say or they hear.
+Each word is presented with its spoken equivalent if the speaker is on.
+If the speaker is muted, only the written word is shown.
+The words are zoomed out and presented in a large and eye catching format to attract your child’s attention to the words and, therefore, create a more vivid experience, which will reinforce their learning to read the words.
 This is similar to how the child learns spoken language.

-The app opens on a home screen, and requires an internet connection.
+The app should be only used in landscape mode with the home button on the right.
+It opens on a home screen, and requires an internet connection.
 It should be noted that all interactions with the app are completely anonymous, and the internet access is solely for the purpose of automated image and speech recognition.
 You can establish an internet connection in the Settings app on your device.

 The home screen shows four buttons, which are guide, help, camera (see), and microphone (hear).
-Touching the guide button gives these instructions for using the app.
+Touching the guide button gives the instructions for using the app.
 The help button should be touched if you are having difficulty with the app.
-It will advise you to please consult the guide for possible help, or If you cannot find any solution, please email Dom Massaro at Massaro@ucsc.edu
+It will advise you to please consult the guide for possible help, or if you cannot find any solution, please email Dom Massaro at Massaro@ucsc.edu

 The other two buttons on the home screen give pictures of a camera and a microphone.
-These two icons occur with the words see and hear, respectively.
+These two icons occur with the words see and hear.
+The descriptions of these two functions are given in the camera see and the microphone hear sections of this guide.

-When the picture of the microphone is touched, the device shows two microphones and is in microphone mode.
-The child, playmate, or caregiver can now say a short phrase that will be automatically recognized.
-To have a phrase recognized, the child touches one of the two microphones, which turns the screen red.
-When the screen is flashing red, speech is being recorded.
-At the end of the recording, the screen turns blue and presents the first word in the same manner as in the camera mode.
-The child will have to touch the new button to see the next word and each additional word.
-By hitting the say button, the child can also hear the word being spoken.
-When all of the words have been presented, the screen will return to the microphone mode.
+When the picture of the microphone is touched, the device shows a microphone and is in microphone mode.
+Touching one of the understand buttons changes the screen to red, which gives the instruction to start talking.
+The child, playmate, or caregiver says a phrase or sentence that will be automatically recognized.
+The screen also shows two done buttons, which should be touched when the person is done talking.
+The recording will stop after 15 seconds.
+The screen turns blue and presents the first word in the same manner as in the camera mode.
+The child touches the new button to see the next word and each additional word.
+By touching the say button, the child can have the word repeated.
+When all of the words in the utterance have been presented, the new button will recycle through the words once again.
+At any time, touching the large return button on the top left of the screen returns the child to the home screen.

 It should be noted that the device does not permit any indecent or offensive words to be written on the screen or to be generated by the device.

-The app is programmed on the Amazon Fire, which can be purchased for under $80 including a robust child protective case.
+The app is programmed on the Amazon Fire, which can be purchased for about $40 and can include a robust child protective case.
 The automated scene recognition is carried out by Clarifai, and the automated speech recognition by Houndify.